lofisky/Digital-Menu/README.md

 # Digital-Menu

 ## Project Description
-This is a digital menu I created for a request by a fast food business to be displayed on their TVs.
+This is a digital menu I engineered as a request by a fast food business to be displayed on their TVs.
 The front-end is built with React, HTML/CSS, Bootstrap, JSX and JavaScript, while the back-end has Node.js using the Express framework, with a PostgreSQL database

 ## Menu Display Examples
 Wider screens (such as a restaurant TV):